jed/lave/README.md

 Object properties   | `a=[0,1]; a.b=2; a`   | :warning: `[0,1]`                      | :white_check_mark: `var a=[0,1];a.b=2;a`
 Custom prototypes   | `Object.create(null)` | :warning: `{}`                         | :white_check_mark: `Object.create(null)`

+Keep in mind that there are some things that not even lave can stringify, such as function closures, or built-in native functions.

 ## Example

 This command...